What's up for you?

 Let's hope I am not looking like THIS on Monday!

+Life.
+It's Fabulous.
 Embrace it.
 Love it.
+FAB it up!

+I have got most of my miles in and my aim is to finish with a smile!
+And thank all the awesome folks out there cheering us on!
+Thank YOU vollys!
 We runners love volunteers.
 We Hi-5 em at races!
 We shout that we couldn't do it without them.
 We give and get hugs on course.
 We even let them dump water on us on those super hot days!

 But have you wondered what happens to get the WATER on course?
 Or about the logistics that happen to ensure everything runs smoothly on race day?